eventstorage/eventstorage/README.md

 });
 ```

-Add two more methods to your aggregate to confirm an order, `ConfirmOrder` and `Apply(OrderConfirmed)`:
+Similar to placing order, add two more methods to the aggregate to confirm an order, `ConfirmOrder` command and `Apply(OrderConfirmed)` method:

 ```csharp
 app.MapPost("api/confirmorder/{orderId}",